 Shannon K. Harmon

 Shannon K. Harmon is an accomplished pianist, she received her Master of Piano Performance and a minor in ethnomusicology from Indiana University, where she held a piano graduate teaching assistantship.
 She earned her Bachelor of Music in Piano Performance from Bowling Green State University.
 Among her many accolades, Ms. Harmon won the Toledo Symphony Orchestra's Women's League Young Artist Competition, has performed concertos with the Toledo and Perrysburg Symphony Orchestras, and recorded on America's Finest Singing Machine, B.G.S.U.
 Men's Chorus Twentieth Anniversary recording.
 She currently teaches piano at the McDonogh School and at Music for the Young Child in the Baltimore area.
 She is also in demand as an adjudicator for regional festivals and the National Piano Playing Auditions.
-Ms. Harmon joined Pleasant Hill Church as the Head Organist and Pianist in October of 2015.
+Ms. Harmon joined Pleasant Hill Church in October of 2015.